dandyxu/Git-Learning/Readme.txt

 Dandy

 /**************  Solve conflicts      ****************/
-Create a new branch and modify the last content in order to invesigate the conflicts solution.
+Create a new branch and modify the last content in order to invesigate the conflicted solution.--------

 Hello, this modification is on master branch.